The Walking Dead (1995 film): Soundtrack

-The soundtrack album for the film was released on March 7, 1995, by Motown Records.
+The soundtrack album for the film was released on March 7, 1995, via Motown Records.
 It consists mostly of Motown hits from the 1960s and 1980s but also includes three newly recorded hip-hop songs exclusive to the soundtrack.
 The soundtrack failed to make it to the Billboard charts but Scarface's "Among the Walking Dead" was a minor hit on the R&B and rap charts.